lonesometraveler/lonesometraveler.github.io/_posts/2020-04-17-GPIO_interrupt.md

 ## Example 2: Interrupt with Two Buttons

 Ok, that was pretty easy.
-But, like I said, `EXTI15_10` means interrupt requests can be generated from any of six lines.
+But, as I said, `EXTI15_10` means interrupt requests can be generated from any of six lines.
 In the example above, we know it is `BUTTON` that triggers an interrupt because there are no other buttons.
 But, what if we have two buttons and want to call different functions depending on which button is pressed?
 My second example handles interrupt requests from two buttons.

 ### Configure resources